Cocaine and society: Illicit supply chain

-According to a 2006 report by the UNODC, 99% of all global illicit cocaine is sourced from coca plantations in the Andes of South America—primarily in Colombia, Peru, and Bolivia.
-While most coca cultivation remains concentrated in South America, recent years have seen rapid expansion into northern Central America, specifically in Honduras, Guatemala, and Belize.
+According to a 2006 United Nations Office on Drugs and Crime report, 99 percent of global illicit cocaine was sourced from coca plantations in the Andes – primarily in Colombia, Peru, and Bolivia.
+While most coca cultivation is concentrated in South America, it is expanding into the Central American countries of Honduras, Guatemala, and Belize.

-As a result, the global cocaine trade operates through a distinct illicit supply chain shaped by geography and economics.
+The global cocaine trade operates through an illicit supply chain shaped by geography and economics.
 Production begins in Latin America, where coca plants are cultivated and processed through several chemical stages: first into a crude extract known as cocaine paste, then into coca base, and finally refined into cocaine hydrochloride.
-Occasionally, cocaine is adulterated with levamisole prior to shipment, both to increase bulk and to maximize profits for traffickers.
-The drug is then trafficked-often across international borders-using a variety of smuggling routes and methods.
+Cocaine is occasionally adulterated with levamisole before shipment, increasing bulk and maximizing profits for traffickers.
+The drug is then trafficked, often across international borders, with a variety of smuggling routes and methods.

-Although most cocaine paste and base are processed further in the source countries, some traffickers smuggle cocaine hydrochloride or cocaine paste by chemically concealing it in materials such as plastics and liquids, which makes detection difficult.
-A sophisticated example is "black cocaine," in which cocaine is mixed with carbon.
-In such cases, once the cocaine has reached its destination hub, it is transported to large, dedicated laboratories for secondary extraction and subsequent refinement into cocaine hydrochloride—converted from cocaine base if the shipment arrives as cocaine paste.
+Although most cocaine paste and base are further processed in the source countries, some traffickers smuggle cocaine hydrochloride or cocaine paste by chemically concealing it in materials (such as plastics and liquids) which make detection difficult; one example is black cocaine.
+When the cocaine reaches its destination hub, it is transported to laboratories for extraction and refinement into cocaine hydrochloride or converted if the shipment arrives as cocaine paste.
 Several such facilities are detected in Europe each year.

-After reaching the destination hub and, if necessary, being refined, cocaine hydrochloride is typically distributed in bulk for wholesale markets in consumer countries.
-After reaching these countries, cocaine enters distribution networks, where it is broken down into smaller quantities for local markets.
-Before reaching end users, the product is frequently adulterated, or "laced," most commonly with the toxic stimulant levamisole to increase profits; in some cases, counterfeit cocaine—substances sold as cocaine but containing little or no actual cocaine—is also distributed.
+After reaching the destination hub and being refined (if needed), cocaine hydrochloride is typically distributed in bulk to wholesale markets in consumer countries.
+After reaching these markets, it is broken down into smaller quantities for local markets.
+Cocaine is frequently adulterated, most commonly with the toxic stimulant levamisole, to increase profits; counterfeit cocaine, substances sold as cocaine but containing little or no actual cocaine, is also sometimes distributed.

 Organization

-Since the 1980s, the cocaine trade was dominated by centralized, hierarchical drug cartels such as Medellín and Cali, along with their successors and early FARC factions.
-By the early 2000s, this model fragmented into a diverse network of global trafficking links, allowing South American cocaine production to easily supply markets in Europe, Africa, Asia, and Oceania through various routes.

-Violence linked to the cocaine trade continues to affect Latin America and the Caribbean and is expanding into Western Europe, Asia, and Africa as transnational organized crime groups compete globally, according to the World Drug Report 2025.
+The cocaine trade has been dominated since the 1980s by centralized, hierarchical drug cartels such as Medellín and Cali, their successors, and early FARC factions.
+This model fragmented into a diverse network of global trafficking links by the early 2000s, allowing South American cocaine production to supply markets in Europe, Africa, Asia, and Oceania through a number of routes.
+According to the 2025 World Drug Report, violence linked to the cocaine trade continues to affect Latin America and the Caribbean and is expanding into Western Europe, Asia, and Africa as transnational organized crime groups compete globally.

-Recent research in 2025 indicates the global cocaine trade is shifting from violent, hierarchical cartels to professional, decentralized networks focused on logistics and cross-border collaboration.
-Violence remains but is now used more strategically and locally rather than as the primary means of control.
+Research in 2025 indicates that the global cocaine trade is shifting from violent, hierarchical cartels to professional, decentralized networks focused on logistics and cross-border collaboration.
+Violence is used more strategically and locally, rather than as the primary means of control.